Oregon's Cannon Beach reopens after cougar sighting on iconic coastal rock led to closure - Local News 8

 Oregon’s Cannon Beach reopens after cougar sighting on iconic coastal rock led to closure

 CANNON BEACH, Ore.
-(AP) — A cougar that climbed onto a towering rock off the coast of northwest Oregon over the weekend — probably in search of feathered prey — has abandoned the craggy formation, allowing for the popular Cannon Beach to reopen to visitors Monday.

-Multiple agencies and organizations, from local and state police to the state Department of Fish and Wildlife and the Parks and Recreation Department, responded to Sunday morning’s sighting of the big cat on the iconic Haystack Rock.
-The beach was closed to protect people and let it return to its usual habitat.
+(AP) — Oregon’s Cannon Beach, which was closed over the weekend after a cougar was spotted on the iconic Haystack Rock, reopened to visitors Monday following the animal’s departure.

-The U.S. Fish and Wildlife Service said officials later confirmed that the animal had moved on.
+The U.S. Fish and Wildlife Service said officials confirmed that the big cat had moved on from the craggy coastal formation.
 A game camera captured an image of it leaving the rock Sunday night, and tracks were also found heading away, federal officials said.

+Multiple agencies and organizations, from local and state police to the state Department of Fish and Wildlife and the Parks and Recreation Department, responded to the cougar sighting Sunday morning.
+The beach was closed in order to protect people and allow it to return to its usual habitat.

 State biologists believe the cougar ventured to Haystack Rock at low tide Saturday night to hunt birds, a behavior they have not previously witnessed at that site.